elixir-explorer/explorer/README.md

 config :explorer, use_legacy_artifacts: true
 ```

+If you see the error message "Illegal instruction" after your project compiles, you need to
+enable the legacy artifacts.

 ### Features disabled

 Some of the features cannot be compiled to some targets, because one of the dependencies